amasotti/homer-skipgram/README.md

   - `vocabs/` : vocabs and json backups
 - `preprocessing/` : python scripts for the initial stages of the NLP pipeline (tokenization, stopword deletion etc...)
 - `utils/` : auxiliary files and script, mostly used to build the ngrams and the Dataset for the NN
-- `skipgram_homer.py` : the main file, containing the script to train the neural model
+- `skipgram_homer.py` : the main file, containing the script to train the neural model and some auxiliary functions (dataset constructor)
+- `train_skipgram.py` : the main access point of the project.
+It contains the customizable parameters and the training loop.
 - `skipgram_eval.ipynb` : some explorations and evaluations of the model (analogy, vector space, similarity queries...)

 ## How to run